ucsb-cs148-f21/project-t02-clubrush/team/sprint01/lect02.md

 - WebApp that displays various clubs and orginizations
 - We can obtain info from Shoreline, or from clubs/organizations themselves
 - Navigate through the different clubs/organizations

+Christine - Today I discussed our goals and completed parts of todays lecture assignment, planned how to implement the app and today I will complete the Hello World app. <br />
+Morgan -   <br />
+Robert -    <br />
+Tommy -  <br />